Paul Robeson: Australia and New Zealand

 In October 1960, Robeson embarked on a two-month concert tour of Australia and New Zealand with Essie, primarily to generate money, at the behest of Australian politician Bill Morrow.
-While in Sydney, he became the first major artist to perform at the construction site of the future Sydney Opera House.
-After appearing at the Brisbane Festival Hall, they went to Auckland where Robeson reaffirmed his support of Marxism-Leninism, denounced the inequality faced by the Māori and efforts to denigrate their culture.
+While in Sydney, Robeson became the first major artist to perform at the construction site of the future Sydney Opera House.
+After appearing at the Brisbane Festival Hall, the couple went to Auckland, where Robeson reaffirmed his support of Marxism-Leninism, denounced the inequality faced by the Māori and efforts to denigrate their culture.
 Thereabouts, Robeson publicly stated "... the people of the lands of Socialism want peace dearly".

-During the tour he was introduced to Faith Bandler and other activists who aroused the Robesons' concern for the plight of the Aboriginal Australians.
+During the tour Robeson was introduced to Faith Bandler and other activists who aroused the couple's concern for the plight of the Aboriginal Australians.
 Robeson subsequently demanded that the Australian government provide them with full citizenship and equal rights.
-He attacked the view that they were unsophisticated and uncultured, and declared that "there's no such thing as a backward human being, there is only a society which says they are backward."
+He attacked the view that they were unsophisticated and uncultured, and he declared that "there's no such thing as a backward human being, there is only a society which says they are backward."

-Robeson left Australia as a respected, albeit controversial, figure and his support for Aboriginal rights had a profound effect in Australia over the next decade.
+Robeson left Australia as a respected, albeit controversial, figure.
+His support for Aboriginal rights had a profound effect in Australia during the next decade.